 - Wheat, Sesame and Peanut

 Potentially allergenic foods in adults:

-- Tree Nuts (Brazilnut, Hazelnut, Almond, Walnut, Cashew, Pistachia)
+- Tree Nuts (Brazilnut, Hazelnut, Macadamia, Walnut, Cashew, Pistachia)

 - Meats (Pork, Beef)